mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 The specification doesn't define particular mapping rules referring to protocol stack used by the `AMQP` and `MQTT`, so an abstract `OSI Transport Layer` is used in the proposed model as the underlying communication layer for them.
 In this case, all requirements against relevant specifications apply.

 On the other hand, according to the mapping rules the `User Datagram Protocol (UDP)` protocol is pointed out by the PubSub specification as the only concrete implementation of the `OSI Transport Layer`.
-In this case, the protocol can be recognized as the base for the mapping rules `UDP` stated by the specification and a part of the abstract `OSI Transport Layer`.
+In this case, the protocol can be recognized as the base for the `UDP` mapping rules stated by the specification and a not sharable part of the abstract `OSI Transport Layer`.

 The specification doesn't define any subscription management services, namely, it offers a communication paradigm called unsolicited notification.
 When unsolicited notification occurs, a client receives a message that it has never requested.
 Using broker-less approach the **Subscriber** must use a filtering mechanism to process only messages it is interested in.

 In case the broker-less approach over the UDP is selected for communication some multicast functionality must be offered by the protocol stack.
 UDP is one-to-one connectionless protocol and cannot be used for this purpose.
 The specification recommends using `Internet Protocol (IP)` multicast option to fulfill this requirement.
 Formally there are no additional mapping rules defined for this protocol, but as a result, this concrete protocol has been selected as the base for `UDP` protocol and is an embedded part of the OSI Protocol Layer.

 This approach has some drawbacks.
 Using IP multicast special equipment and dedicated configuration of that equipment are required.
 Both make this solution applicable only for the local network segments in the administration realm of the protocol users.
-It is hard to imagine the usage of this communication option in case of enterprise scoped networks.
+It is hard to imagine the usage of this communication option even in case of enterprise scoped networks.
 Detailed description of the `UDP` mapping rules are covered by the section *[Underlying Transport over UDP][UTUDP]*.

 I guess that the removal of the UDP and IP protocols from the communication stack is recognized by the specification authors as a mean to improve the performance of the communication.
 As a result `Ethernet` mapping rules have been defined (see figure above).
 The ETHERNET term is recognized as a keyword with a very broad meaning ([IEEE 802.3 ETHERNET WORKING GROUP][IEEE]).
 The specification doesn't define normative reference in this respect.
 In the figure above it is presented as a concrete implementation compliant with the IEEE 802.3 standard suit.
 In cas the UDP protocol is removed form the stack to replace the application selection functionality offered by the socket concept the registered B62C EtherType is recommended.
+Detailed description of the `Ethernet` mapping rules are covered by the section *[Underlying Transport over Ethernet][UTEthernet]*

-Further communication performance improvement and extension of the functionality may be obtained by applying for example implementation of the:
+Further communication performance improvement and extension of the functionality may be obtained for example by applying implementation of the:

 - Time-Sensitive Network (TSN)
 - Virtual Local Network (VLAN)
 - Quality of Service (QoS)

-They are only partially mentioned in the specification but should be recognized as the embedded part of the 802.3 implementations.
-In any case, these solutions are invisible for the implementation of the communication layers above 802.3, so they are invisible for upper layers and doesn't have any impact on the PubSub interoperability.
-It is also worth stressing that these solutions can be used in spite of the above communication stack selection.
-In other words, the mentioned solutions are not dedicated to OPC UA at all.
+They are only partially mentioned in the specification but should be recognized and modeled as the embedded part of the 802.3 implementations.
+In any case, these solutions are invisible for the implementation of the communication layers above 802.3, so they are invisible for upper layers and doesn't have any impact on the PubSub interoperability, therefore should be considered as statements outside the scope of the specification.
+It is also worth stressing that these solutions can be applied in spite of the above communication stack selection - it is the common point in the transport protocol stack.
+In other words, the mentioned solutions are not dedicated to OPC UA at all and can be applied for any communication protocol.

-## Message Mapping
+### Message Mapping

 The syntax and semantics of the messages exchanged between the **PubSub Application** network nodes are described as the `NetworkMessage` structure.
-Each `NetworkMessage` includes header information (e.g. identification and security data) and one or more `DataSetMessage` structure.
+Each `NetworkMessage` includes header information (e.g. identification and security data) and one or more `DataSetMessage` structures.
 The `DataSetMessage` may be signed and encrypted in accordance with the configured message security.
 Each `DataSetMessage` contains process data.

 The `NetworkMessage` structure can be serialized using the following encoding:

 - UADP: optimized binary encoding
 - JSON: text format as defined in [RFC JSON][RFC.JSON].

-Using UADP message mapping the following encodings may be supported:

-- `Variant`: the Variant can contain a `StatusCode` instead of the expected `DataType` if the status of the field is `Bad`.
-The `Variant` can contain a `DataValue` with the value and the statusCode if the status of the field is `Uncertain`.

-- RawData: the data fields are encoded in the `DataTypes` specified in the DataSetMetaData for the DataSet.
-The encoding is handled like a Structure DataType where the DataSet fields are handled like Structure fields and fields with Structure DataType are handled like nested structures.
-All restrictions for the encoding of Structure DataTypes also apply to the RawData Field Encoding.

-- DataValue: the DataSet fields are encoded as DataValue.
-This option is set if the DataSet is configured to send more than the Value.

 ## Normative References